Presidential removal is not always a primary consideration, but lately, removing a POTUS from office has become commonplace in US politics.

 Many bettors are curious about how to remove a President from office, but for wagering purposes, a sportsbook is only going to recognize official legal removal via Senate conviction as binding.
 If there’s a military coup as above, that won’t pay out, nor will any other forcible removal or act of God (as when a President dies in office).

-Above, you can see the betting odds for Trump removal.
+Above, you can see the betting odds for Biden’s removal.
 However, it’s important to differentiate between betting odds and actual odds.
 Betting odds, remember, are simply the lines the sportsbook publishes based on bettor consensus – that is, where bettors are spending their money.
-Actual mathematical odds about the likelihood of Trump removal are another matter entirely, and if history is any indication, the odds that Trump will be removed as President are extremely low.
+Actual mathematical odds about the likelihood of a Biden removal are another matter entirely, and if history is any indication, the odds that Joe will be removed as President are extremely low.

-Other than Vice President Mike Pence becoming the acting Commander in Chief, it is difficult to know exactly what would happen if Trump were removed from office.
+Other than Vice President Kamala Harris becoming the acting Commander in Chief, it is difficult to know exactly what would happen if Biden were removed from office.
 There would likely be protests and civil unrest at the very least, but a President has never been removed before, and there are a number of unknowns with such an outcome.
 At least you’d win your bet and get a nice payout!

 If the President is impeached and removed from office, the Vice President would be next in line to fill the post.
 After that, Presidential succession policies are clear, and the entire line looks like this:

 If a President resigns or is voted out of office, they still receive their pension (over $200,000 per year) and other benefits, like full secret service protection for life.
-However, if a President is removed from office by the Senate after being convicted in an impeachment trial, their pension would probably be forfeited (though they would likely continue to receive Secret Service protection).
+However, if a President is removed from office by the Senate after being convicted in an impeachment trial, their pension would probably be forfeited, and Secret Service protection is also on the table for revokation.

 Removal and resignation are not the same thing.
-If Trump is removed from office through impeachment and conviction, you will win your Presidential removal bet.
-However, if Trump voluntarily leaves office or – for whatever reason outside of Senate removal – no longer serves as US President, you would not be able to cash out on the wager.
+If Biden is removed from office through impeachment and conviction, you will win your Presidential removal bet.
+However, if Joe Biden voluntarily leaves office or – for whatever reason outside of Senate removal – no longer serves as US President, you would not be able to cash out on the wager.